1984solutions/musocial.me/index.md

 # musocial

-`musocial` is a minimalist feed reader, feed aggregator and podcast client.
+**musocial** is a minimalist feed reader / aggregator and podcast client.

 ## Features

-* Simple web interface with a minimalist HN-like design
+* **Simple** web interface with a minimalist HN-like design
 * **Optionally** [multi-user](/users)
 * **Decentralized** [karma](/karma)
+* **Clean** code written in Python, using Flask and SQLite (hidden behind SQLAlchemy)
+* Pre-built Docker image that you can **easily** run without messing up your system

+## Integrations

 * Search podcasts from [Podcast Index](https://podcastindex.org)
+* Support for the [`podcast:value`](https://github.com/Podcastindex-org/podcast-namespace/blob/main/value/value.md) tag, computing the expected contributions to be sent over the Lightning Network
 * Fever-like [API](/api)
-* Simple code written in Python, using Flask and SQLite (hidden behind SQLAlchemy)
-* Pre-built Docker image that you can easily run without messing up your system